moondance-labs/tanssi-docs/learn/tanssi/network-features/staking.md

 Shares don't have decimals.
 Consequently, any remaining native tokens when acquiring the pool's shares are refunded to the user.
 The share price is not impacted by users joining the pool, as the ratio is maintained.
 Once the user has Auto-Compound Rewards Pool shares, they earn staking rewards (that is, in the same session).

-In contrast to the Manual Rewards Pool, native token rewards in the Auto-Compound Rewards Pool are automatically assigned to the pool at each Tanssi block where the protocol attests the block producer for each block production assignment, either in Tanssi or an Appchain.
+In contrast to the Manual Rewards Pool, native token rewards in the Auto-Compound Rewards Pool are automatically assigned to the pool at each Tanssi block where the protocol attests the block producer for each block production assignment in any Tanssi-powered network.
 Consequently, as the number of native tokens held in the pool increases but the number of shares stays constant, the share price increases (according to the formula).
 Therefore, if the users redeem their shares for native tokens, they will receive more native tokens per share than when they joined the pool.

 ![High-level overview of the Auto-Compound Rewards Pool when Staking](/images/learn/tanssi/staking/staking-4.webp)